 - Take the second 20″ acetate cake collar and insert it into the first one.
 Tuck it just under the top edge of the second cake layer so it stays in place.

-- Now repeat the layers: ⅓ of the coffee soak, the rest of the chocolate stout ganache, the rest of the hazelnut crunch, and another ⅓ of the chocolate hazelnut frosting.
+- Now repeat the layers: ⅓ of the coffee soak, the rest of the chocolate stout ganache, the rest of the hazelnut crunch, and pipe in another spiral of the chocolate hazelnut frosting.

 - Insert the final cake round.
 Place whichever side is flatter and smoother facing up.
-Then apply the rest of the coffee soak, and apply your final layer of chocolate hazelnut frosting.
+Then apply the rest of the coffee soak, and pipe a final spiral layer of chocolate hazelnut frosting.
+Use a mini offset spatula to smooth or create designs in the top layer of frosting.

-- Before serving, take it out of the freezer and allow it to defrost for at least 3 hours.
+- Before serving, remove cake from freezer and defrost for at least 3 hours.
 When ready to serve, slide the cake ring up to remove it and peel off the acetate sheets.

 - I find it’s easiest to remove the cake ring after the cake has been in the freezer for about 2 hours.
 The outside of the cake will have frozen enough that the acetate won’t come off (or you can tape the acetate closed with masking tape) but the cake also hasn’t expanded so much that the ring is stuck in place.